Summary:

 1. Plywood Construction

-This is one of the constructions types you should look for, as these floors can meet zero-VOC.
+This is one of the main construction types you should look for, as these floors can meet zero VOC or are super low VOC.

 The most common type of engineered hardwood floor has a plywood base.